guillp/jwskate/docs/usage.md

 ## Getting key parameters

-Once you have a `Jwk` instance, you can get its parameters either with subscription or attribute access:
+Once you have a `Jwk` instance, you can access its parameters either by using subscription or attributes:

 ```python
 from jwskate import Jwk